fredkorts/afterpay-select/README.md

+Raigo Tuulik

-# Afterpay Select component
+# Afterpay Select Component

-This is a custom React component to replace the default select HTML element.

-## Custom component for displaying and selecting options.

-This component is built using the Swiper.js library.
-It takes an array of values and displays them for the user in the form of a carousel slider.
-The component is mobile-ready, able to adapt to smaller screen sizes and its easily usable with either your finger, mouse or keyboard.
-It has a number of built in customization options to allow it to blend in with your applications style.
+A custom React component for replacing the default HTML select element, built using the Swiper.js library.
+This mobile-ready component offers a carousel slider for displaying and selecting options, easily usable with a finger, mouse, or keyboard.
+It comes with built-in customization options to seamlessly integrate with your application's style.

+## Features

+- Mobile-ready and responsive design
+- Customizable appearance with various configuration options
+- Keyboard support (configurable)

-## Testing
+## Demo

-You can test this component out either by downloading this repository or visiting the temporary site it's currently hosted on.
+Test the component by either cloning the repository or visiting the temporary site it's currently hosted on.

-### Method 1: Download it
+### Method 1: Clone the repository

 ```
 git clone git@github.com:fredkorts/afterpay-select.git afterpay-select